HikariBoy/ThermStack/README.md

 # ThermStack
- A thermal simulation and data fit that allows multilayered stacks
+ A thermal simulation and data fit that allows multilayered stacks useage:<br>
-useage:
-python Thermstack ConfigFile.yaml
+<code> python Thermstack ConfigFile.yaml</code>
-where the ConfigFile.yaml has a number of main keywords defines the *Material, Heater, Amplifier, Measured and Layers.
-Each main keyword defines:
+where the ConfigFile.yaml has a number of main keywords defines the Material, Heater, Amplifier, Measured and Layers.
+Each main keyword defines:<br>
-*Material: one or more materials than can be used to defin the Heater material and the Layers *Heater: which define the characteristics of the heater layer *Amplifer: which defines the frequency response files (or a constant) *Measured: defines the measured data which the simulation is compared against *Layers: the stack of layers defined using the Heater and materials defined in the Materials keyword Within each keyword sub-keywords are defined, namely:
+* Material: one or more materials than can be used to defin the Heater material and the Layers
+* Heater: which define the characteristics of the heater layer
+* Amplifer: which defines the frequency response files (or a constant)
+* Measured: defines the measured data which the simulation is compared against
+* Layers: the stack of layers defined using the Heater and materials defined in the Materials keyword Within each keyword sub-keywords are defined, namely:<br>
 Material:
   mat:
     url: string http website